Here is the End of Seeking, You Who are Weary of the Road...

 The bad news is you're falling through the air, nothing to hang on to, no parachute.
 The good news is there's no ground.

-So, are you having a spiritual awakening?
+Are you having a spiritual awakening?

 You lost all your "friends"?
 You can no longer work a "regular" job and your family thinks you are crazy?
 Congratulations!